68publishers/image-storage/README.md

                 xl: { w: 1000, h: 709 }
                 foo: { w: 20, h: 20, pf: 1, o: 90 }

-            # default assets, images are synchronized via console command
+            # default assets, images are synchronized via a console command
             assets:
                 %assetsDir%/images/noimage: noimage # copy directory
                 %assetsDir%/images/foo/bar.png: foo/bar.png # copy single file

-            # no-image paths, use key `default` for default image
+            # no-image paths, use a key `default` for a default image
             no_image:
                 default: noimage/noapp.png
                 user: noimage/nouser.png

-            # define patters for no-image resolving
+            # define patters for a no-image resolving
-            no_image_rules:
+            no_image_patterns:
-                user: '^user\/' # all images that started with namespace `user/` will have no-image `user`
+                user: '^user\/' # all images that started with a namespace `user/` will have a no-image `user`

-            # if you want to override default Modifiers, Validators or Applicator, defined it here.
+            # if you want to override a default Modifiers, Validators or Applicator, define it here.
 Otherwise don't define these keys
             modifiers: []
             validators: []
             applicators: []